Frequently Asked Questions

 I lost my Medicaid card.
 How do I get another one?
 Contact Xerox (ACS) at 1-800-251-1269 or log into the ACS/Medicaid web Portal at: http://wyequalitycare.acs-inc.com to order another one.

 How do I change my information or report the birth of my child?
-Contact your local Deparment of Family Services to make these changes to your record.
+Contact the Customer Service Center to make these changes to your record.

 I am an adult with no income, can I qualify for Medicaid?
 There is limited coverage through Medicaid for parents or qualified relatives of an eligible child under age 19 and aged, blind and disabled individuals.
-We would recommend you contact your local Department of Family Services for more information.
+We would recommend you contact the Customer Service Center for more information.

-The Social Security administration determines eligibility for individuals with disabilties through the Supplemental Security Income (SSI) program.
+The Social Security administration determines eligibility for individuals with disabilities through the Supplemental Security Income (SSI) program.

 Can I still keep part of my income if I am in a nursing home?
 A client is responsible for paying the nursing home for part of the cost of his or her care.
 This is called the Patient Contribution.
 This is figured by subtracting allowable deductions from the amount of income a client receives each month.
 Click on the Nursing Home and Inpatient Hospital link in the left hand menu for more information.